chakibMH/Masters-Graduation-Project/README.md

 - **New indexing approach**: Sentence-based indexing instead of full-document indexing.
 - **Query expansion**: Augmenting search queries using definitions to improve accuracy.
 - **Score distribution adjustment**: Mitigating the dominance of highly prolific authors.
-- **Dataset creation**: A new test corpus extracted from ACM for better benchmarking.
+- **Dataset creation**: A new test corpus extracted from ACM for better benchmarking for the Algerian Expert Search task.
 - **Optimization**: Implemented FAISS indexing with CUDA acceleration for efficient similarity search..

 ## 📂 Repository Structure